samanthajlee2/edgent-kafka-spark/README.md

-# A container for deploying an Apache Edgent+Kafka+Spark container on the edge
+# A docker container for deploying an Apache Edgent+Kafka+Spark container on the edge

 ## Running Edgent + Kafka + Spark Streaming
 Download: `sudo docker pull hausss/edgent-demo`